DeterminateSystems/detsys-ids-client/README.md

 Note that `$anon_distinct_id`, `distinct_id`, and `$device_id` are disregarded if the Storage implementation has stored properties available.

+### Files

+- `/var/lib/determinate/identity.json` -- Contains correlation data that is provided by an external tool.
+  This library only reads this file for aiding with feature flagging support.

 ### To-do

 - Rotate sessions after inactivity: https://github.com/PostHog/posthog-ios/blob/35d7b9306ae932da869a8c1fcadf2232494a5e71/PostHog/PostHogSessionManager.swift#L57-L69